MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Step templates

-A set of steps can be defined in one file and used multiple places in another file.
+You can define a set of steps in one file and use them multiple times in another file.

 # [Schema](#tab/schema)